sofianemdm/StarkNet/README.md

 - Your transaction is pending, and will be included in a block shortly.
 It will then be visible in voyager.
 - Your transaction was invalid, and will NOT be included in a block (there is no such thing as a failed transaction in StarkNet).
 ​

+// This part is an important troubleshooting step.
+Highlight this.

 You can (and should) check the status of your transaction with the following URL  [https://alpha4.starknet.io/feeder_gateway/get_transaction_receipt?transactionHash=](https://alpha4.starknet.io/feeder_gateway/get_transaction_receipt?transactionHash=)  , where you can append your transaction hash.
 ​

 #### Install nile

+// This needs to be clarified.
+Set up steps for cairo don't specify you need to 1. run docker daemon and 2. ensure you are in Cairo_VENV before continuing.

+// Adding Fastecdsa should be done in cairo_venv and on M1 macs may need to specify a CFLAG
+// `CFLAGS=-I/opt/homebrew/opt/gmp/include LDFLAGS=-L/opt/homebrew/opt/gmp/lib pip install fastecdsa`

 ##### With pip